kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise4.rst

 While many of the deep gray matter regions mentioned above are clear discernible, with very sharp edges, the intensity inside the regions is not very different than that of White Matter.

-If you now  remove the visibility of this first layer you will be able to see the reconstructed QSM (TKD) where these ROIs are now visible and have a stron positive contrast (meaning they have paramagnetic contrast).
+If you now remove the visibility of this first layer you will be able to see the reconstructed QSM (TKD) where these ROIs are now visible and have a strong positive contrast (meaning they have paramagnetic properties - rich in iron).

 If you now vary between the visibility of the two QSM reconstructions you will note that SepiaSTAR_Chimap has less deconvolution artifacts and that the edges of Iron rich structures have less artifacts on the edges.

    .. image:: images/FSLeyesQSM.PNG
       :align: center

+.. note::  3: The level of paramagnetism (brightness of the different deep gray matter structures) is also not exactly the same in the two maps...
+While this gets more stable as more advanced methods are used, one should avoid comparing QSM values obtained from different recosntruction pipelines!

 Finally you can appreciate the difference between the R2* and Star QSM recosntruction.
 Points to note: